glyfo/glyclt/README.md

 ## 2- Building solanaX Container

-glyfclt handler communication with  container solanaX. it installed different tools to support Solana Development.
+The solanaX container has installed software to support Solana Development.
 The glyfolabs folder is mount point into the container path /usr/src/ .

 ```console